Central California

 _edited.png)

 Central California Labrador Retriever Rescue (CCLRR) was "born" in July 1998 due to the great need to find loving homes for abused, abandoned or unwanted Labrador Retrievers in the Central Valley.
 We are an all-volunteer organization.
 Our dogs are in foster homes or with their current families; we do not have a central facility or shelter.
 We adopt to homes north to Redding and south to Fresno, and from the S.F.
 Bay Area south to Monterey County.
-We do NOT adopt to homes in Southern California or out of state with the exception of the Reno/Tahoe area.
-Please see our Resources page for other California Labrador Retriever rescues.

 Breaking News!